The difference between dirty, cleaned and sealed Hinuera stone

 Our team follows Worksafe practices strictly, to ensure we meet all Government Health and Safety expectations while on your property.

 Contact Elevate Sealing Solutions today, to bring rich colours and character to your natural stone, and weather seal your investment for years to come.

 From dirty, to cleaned and sealed Hinuera stone

-This example shows the before and after results we consistently achieve for our customers with Hinuera stone homes.
-The two images below show the same wall on the same house to show a clear example of how we can transform your Hinuera & Oamaru stone back to its original beauty.
+These examples show the before and after results we consistently achieve for our customers with Hinuera and Oamaru stone homes.
+These images show the same area on the same houses and show a clear example of how we can transform your Hinuera & Oamaru stone back to its original beauty.
 We clean and seal both interior and exterior stone.

 Frequently asked questions about Hinuera Stone